artecs-group/FAR_MIG_scheduler/README.md

 # FAR scheduler for NVIDIA Multi-Instance GPU (MIG)
 This repository contains a C++ implementation of the FAR task scheduler, targeted for NVIDIA GPUs that support physical partitioning via [Multi-Instance GPU](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/) (MIG).
 This scheduler is useful for reducing the joint execution time of tasks (makespan) by cleverly co-executing them with MIG.
-The FAR algorithm used by the scheduler is presented and accompanied by a comprehensive evaluation in [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4958466) (preprint for the moment).
+The FAR algorithm used by the scheduler is presented and accompanied by a comprehensive evaluation in [this paper](https://doi.org/10.1016/j.jpdc.2025.105128).

 ## Supported GPUs
 Currently, the software explicitly supports the following NVIDIA GPU models: